-Do not contact the school and ask to appeal for more money before your student receives their initial award from financial aid—they will not review an appeal before sending you the award.
+Do not contact the school and ask to appeal for more money before you receive your initial award from financial aid.
+The college won’t even review it.
 If you haven’t received their award yet, and you think you have completed all necessary paperwork, reach out to the school to get an estimated time frame of when the award will be sent.

 Contact the School to Find Out the Financial Aid Appeal Process